cern-eos/eos/doc/using/fusex.rst

 The namespace registers the state changes of a file inside the extended attribute *sys.fusex.state*.

-The extended attribute can track up to 127 operations, then gets truncated.
+The extended attribute can track up to 127 operations, then gets truncated to half.
 A truncation is indicated with a leading *|>* in the attribute.
 Possible state flags are:

 * C      := File has been created by the FuseServer